-In addition to her weekly drop in classes, Alex provides private sessions where she will help you build and refine a Yoga practice that is designed to meet your individual needs and goals.
+Alex also provides private sessions where she will help you build and refine a Yoga practice that will complement your individual needs and goals.
 She also offers a variety of Retreats and Workshops throughout the year in destination locations around the world.
-The content of Alex’s Retreats and Workshops seek to elevate your level of knowledge of Yoga and Ayurveda (known as the “Two Sister Sciences”) and promise to leave you inspired.
+The content of Alex’s Retreats and Workshops will elevate your level of knowledge of Yoga and Ayurveda (known as the “Two Sister Sciences”) and promise to leave you inspired.

-Alex is a world traveler and thrives when immersing herself in other countries.
-Throughout her travels she has discovered the universal language of Yoga and finds great inspiration when out in the world exploring new cultures.
-In addition to her love for Yoga, Alex is an accomplished photographer and poet.
-Her creative pursuits are deeply inspired by nature, ancient cultural traditions, world religions, art, and the incredible people she has encountered and befriended from around the world.
-When Alex isn’t teaching or traveling she enjoys getting out into nature for her daily walks and extended hikes.
-Time immersed in nature enhances Alex’s spiritual wellbeing, reminding her just how beautiful and precious life is.
-She strives everyday to maintain that perspective and enjoys creating a meaningful life with her family, friends, and students.
+All of Alex’s professional and creative pursuits are deeply inspired by nature, ancient holistic and spiritual traditions, art, and all of the incredible people she has encountered and befriended from around the world.
+When Alex isn’t teaching she enjoys getting out into nature for her daily walks, extended hikes, and gardening.
+Time immersed in nature enhances Alex’s spiritual wellbeing, reminding her how interconnected we all are to one another and mother nature.
+She strives everyday to maintain this perspective and enjoys creating a meaningful and loving life with her family, friends, colleagues, and students.